zlcosio21/zlcosio21/README.md

 <!--Start Intro-->
 <h2>Welcome 😁</h2>
 <p align="left">
 I'm Sebastian, a passionate technology enthusiast with a deep love for computer science.
 My journey in Computer and Systems Engineering has strengthened my skills in problem-solving and software development.
 I enjoy exploring new technologies, optimizing systems, and building innovative solutions.
-Whether it's web development, algorithms, or software architecture, I’m always eager to push the boundaries of what's possible through code. <br/>
+Whether it's web development, algorithms, or software architecture, I’m always eager to push the boundaries of what's possible through code.
-I’m a firm believer that effort == success.
 </p>
 - ✨ Student of life :)<br/>
+- 💪 I’m a firm believer that effort == success.<br/>
 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.<br/>
 - 💻 Visit my <a href="https://zlcosio21.me">Portfolio</a> for more details about me.<br/>
 <!--End Intro-->